 Dr. Regula graduated from Ohio Universities Heritage College of Osteopathic Medicine in 2015.
 She completed her family medicine residency at Summa Akron City Hospital in 2018 where she served as Chief Resident in her third year.
 After completing residency, Dr. Regula joined Mercy Primary Care Portage in North Canton, Ohio, where she maintained a busy outpatient practice for four years.
 She returned to our program as a faculty member in 2023.

 Dr. Regula has academic interest in medical education.
 Her interest in education and teaching stems from her first career as an elementary school teacher.
-She has a B.S. in Elementary Education from Miami University and a Masters of Education in Curriculum and Instruction from Kent State University.
+She has a B.S. in Elementary Education from Miami University and a Master of Education in Curriculum and Instruction from Kent State University.
 She is thrilled to be working in a residency program where she can care for patients and teach residents and medical students.
 She serves as the M3 Family Medicine Clerkship Director for both NEOMED and OUHCOM. she also serves as the Undergraduate Clinical Site Director for the M1 and M2 NEOMED students.

 When not working, Dr. Regula enjoys spending time with her family, gardening, running, and traveling.